ADD CONDITION

 Side Effects

 When using this product, it's important to be aware of potential side effects.
-You should only apply it externally and avoid contact with your eyes.
+You should only use it externally and avoid contact with your eyes.
 If your condition worsens, symptoms persist for more than 7 days, or if they clear up and return shortly after, stop using the product and consult a doctor.
 Additionally, do not apply it to wounds or damaged skin, and avoid tightly bandaging the area.

 Keep this product out of reach of children.
 If there is an accidental overdose or ingestion, seek medical help or contact a poison control center immediately.
-Also, do not use the product if the seal is broken or missing.
+Lastly, do not use the product if the seal is broken or missing.

 Warnings and Precautions